Quantifying the noise sensitivity of the Wasserstein metric for images: Numerical experiments and results

-\paragraph{Visualisation of the bound of the inter-image distance.} To assess the bound established in Theorem~\ref{thm: Wp bound between noisy images}, we have plotted the distance between two cryo-EM images being gradually corrupted by noise with the same parameter $\sigma$.
+To assess the bound established in \cref{thm: Wp bound between noisy images}, we have plotted the distance between two Microscopy images from the DOTMark dataset being gradually corrupted by noise with the same parameter $\sigma$.
 We see in Figure~\ref{fig: Distances between two noised images with bounds} how tight the bound might be for $W_1$ (in the case of small noise) while it seems to not be tight for $W_2$ and $W_3$.
-We postulate that this is because the images used in this experiment are far from the ``worst case scenario'' in which where the images are very similar to each other, or very far apart.
-The characterization of these scenarios where the bound might be tighter comes from the analysis reported on Figure~\ref{fig: Distances between two centered noised images with bounds}.
+We postulate that this is because the images used in this experiment are far from the ``worst case scenario'' in which the images are very similar to each other, or very far apart.
+We analyze these scenarios where the bound might be tighter in Figure~\ref{fig: Distances between two centered noised images with bounds}.

 \paragraph{Characterizing metric behavior across image types.} While $W_2$ is robust, its behavior is not uniform.
 The purpose of the next experiment is to explore how the metrics' robustness varies across different classes of images and to highlight a key nuance of the signed $W_2$ metric.